-Misting fans made especially for pets spew water into the air and lower your puppy's body temperature by keeping its fur damp.
+Misting fans made especially for pets spew water into the air and lower your puppy's body temperature by keeping their fur damp.
 As the water evaporates, it cools your pup off.
 Misters can be placed on the porch, on the deck, or near a puppy playpen.
-Make sure the area your misting has a grass, wood, or a concrete surface.
+Make sure the area you're misting has a grass, wood, or concrete surface.
 Watering bare ground can create a muddy mess.

 Host a Pool Party

 Set up a kiddie wading pool for your puppy’s splashing pleasure.
+A molded plastic version will be more durable against sharp claws than an inflatable variety.
 Place it in the shade and invite a few doggie friends over.
-Use floating dog toys to entertain fetching retrievers and let your puppy learn water sports from the older dogs.
-To assure safety, keep the water level low and make sure your pup can climb out and won't drown if it's tired.
+Use floating dog toys and let your puppy learn water sports from the older dogs.
+To assure safety, keep the water level low, always supervise, and make sure your pup can climb out easily.

 Dig a Dugout

 Create a sandbox in a shaded corner of the yard for your puppy to stay cool.
 Puppies that love to dig might even excavate their own spot.
-Wet down the sand before you leave for work so that it can scoop out a comfy and cooling nest during the heat of the day.
+Wet down the sand so that they can scoop out a comfy and cooling nest during the heat of the day.

 Enlist Cooling Technology

 The same technology used to keep athletes cool and comfortable during hot weather also works for pets.
-You can find cooling bandanas, collars, jackets, and mats for indoor or outdoor use.
+You can find a variety of cooling products including bandanas, collars, jackets, beds, and mats for indoor or outdoor use.
 Just soak them in water for evaporative cooling that lasts up to five hours.